aws-geospatial/amazon-location-mobile-auth-sdk-android/README.md

     var locationClient = locationCredentialsProvider?.getLocationClient()
 }
 ```
 You can use the LocationCredentialsProvider to load the maplibre map.
-Here is an example that:
+Here is an example of that:

 ```
 HttpRequestUtil.setOkHttpClient(